snowdj/pixyll/_posts/2016-10-10-data-social-research.md

  Generally speaking, the order statistic refers to the maximum in an i.i.d. group of random variables.

  	The random variable defined as the maximum among a group of independent and identically distributed random variables

+    Expected profits from a sale are calculated as the probability that at least one potential buyer has a value above the posted price.
+This is represented by the equation , where refers to the amount that you would get if you decided to sell at a posted price and refers to the probability that you sell the good.
+The probability that you sell the good is the probability that the order statistic (or the maximum value) of the set of values is greater than or equal to .

+####　Module 5: Moments of a Random Variable, Applications to Auctions, & Intro to Regression > Moments of a Distribution and Auctions > Modeling the Posted Price